0xDegenDeveloper/GoL2/src/README.md

 ### Overview:

-This is an ERC-20 contract that also handles the logic and storage for both game modes:
+An ERC-20 contract that handles the logic and storage for both game modes:

 - Infinite: